-This project will improve Douglas Street from Blue Parkway to 4th Street.
+This project will improve Douglas Street from Blue Parkway to 4th Street and pedestrian access along SW 4th Street between West Main and East Main streets.
 The project includes, but is not limited to, paving, sidewalks, curb, storm drainage work, street lighting.